top of page

 Cognitive Labour

-Cognitive labour refers to the mental tasks that we are all juggling on a day to day basis, such as managing our daily schedules (and perhaps those of family and loved ones), making a myriad of decisions (lots of which we do automatically and don’t even realise), and problem solving on the go all those little (and sometimes not to little) things that come up to frustrate us to some degree or other – basically it’s all the everyday multitasking that we do.
+Cognitive labour refers to the mental tasks that we are all juggling on a day-to-day basis, such as managing our daily schedules (and perhaps those of family and loved ones), making a myriad of decisions (lots of which we do automatically and don’t even realise), and problem-solving on the go all those little (and sometimes not to little) things that come up to frustrate us to some degree or other – basically, it’s all the everyday multitasking that we do.

 A gymnast in contorted pose to illustrate mental load